Fenblith

 Sage and Sagelings

 In principle, all Fenblithians are expected to work.
 However, the people of Fenblith understand that there are those who are unable to do so.
-Those born with ailments to their bodies or minds are therefore dubbed of Sageling and allowed to live in the Seat, the largest and oldest building in the City of Fenblith and host to the meetings of the Council.
+Those born with ailments to their bodies or minds are therefore dubbed Sagelings and allowed to live in the Seat, the largest and oldest building in the City of Fenblith and host to the meetings of the Council.

-As they are not given a vocation and are therefore not members of any caste, the Sagelings are considered neutral.
+As they are not given a vocation and are therefore not members of any Class, the Sagelings are considered neutral.
 Thus, one of them is selected to be the Sage, presiding over the meetings of the Council of Fenblith and voting as a tie-breaker when necessary.

 Selected and trained by their predecessor, each Sage has extensive experience studying the issues Fenblith faces and is therefore often called upon by the Speakers for advice and insight, which the Sage doles out equally.
 This has sometimes led to Sages being more influential than they were originally envisioned to be.
-Indeed, it is said that it was the Sage who first suggested the creation of the Hunters of Fenblith, and it certainly was the Sage who broke the resulting tied vote in the Hunters’ favour.
+Indeed, it is said by some that it was the Sage who first suggested the creation of the Hunters of Fenblith, and it certainly was the Sage who broke the resulting tied vote in the Hunters’ favour.

 Hunters of Fenblith